WikiChat: Stopping the Hallucination of Large Language Model Chatbots by Few-Shot Grounding on Wikipedia: A Novel Evaluation Methodology

-Similar to \cite{mallen2022trust}, we use the total number of views of a Wikipedia article as a proxy for how frequently each topic is likely to be discussed on the Web.
-Views in Wikipedia are to a large degree generated from other online sources.
-For example, when a ton of online news articles mention a topic, the article for that topic gets very high views.
-Direct analysis of the pre-training data of different language models is infeasible.
-For some, the data is not publicly available, and for others, given their very large size, only approximate and extremely noisy ways of topic identification are possible.
+{\bf Conversation Topics}.
+In our experiment, we pick an article from the knowledge corpus Wikipedia as a starter topic.
+We choose a diverse set of topics covering the space of head, tail, and recent knowledge.
+Similar to \citet{mallen2022trust}, we use the total number of views of a Wikipedia article as a proxy for how frequently that topic is likely to be discussed on the Web and therefore the pre-training data of LLMs, given that views in Wikipedia are to a large degree generated from other online sources.

-For recent topics, we look at the most edited Wikipedia articles~\footnote{Filtering based on creation date did not lead to meaningful articles as there are many articles about old topics that just received articles in Wikipedia.
-Instead, in our experience, most of the highly edited Wikipedia articles are about actual new topics.} in the first four months of 2023.
-The number of edits is also a good proxy for how much interest there is around a certain topic.
+{\bf Head:} These are articles with the highest total view count, up to the end of 2020, which is before the cut-off date of the pre-training data of all LLMs we evaluate.
+Example article titles include “Sting (musician)”, “Barack Obama”, and “Gmail”.
+The view count ranges from 68M to 16M for the head topics.